Bejil/MB_TextField/README.md

 }
 ```
 ## Customization
-`MB_TextField` can be customized with the properties:
+`MB_TextField` can be customized with these properties:

 - `tintColor` affect the toolbar's buttons and the borders
  - `isValid` affect the borders